ys/bonjour/content/books/inconspicuous-consumption-the-environmental-impact-you-don-t-know-you-have.md

 ---
+title: "Inconspicuous Consumption"
-title: "'Inconspicuous Consumption: The Environmental Impact You Don''t Know You Have'"
+subtitle: "The Environmental Impact You Don't Know You Have"
 author: "Tatiana Schlossberg"
 isbn: "1538747081"
 isbn13: "9781538747087"